joshwd/uwbeamer/README.md

 # About #

+`UWbeamer` is an unoffocial beamer theme for the University of Wisconsin-Madison.
+It is based on the `Fibeamer' theme:

 `Fibeamer` is a beamer theme for the typesetting of thesis defense presentations at the Masaryk University (Brno, Czech Republic).
 The theme has been designed for easy extensibility by style and locale